gpirescampos/eth-api/README.md

 Please understand that this is just a "Would it be possible" project, and not intended for production use.
 Besides being extremely limited, the costs of running such an implementation on the Ethereum blockchain would not justify it.

 ### How does it work
-A Router Smart Contract is used to store controllers, and direct calls to them.
+A Router Smart Contract is used to store Controllers, and direct calls to them.
 The Controller Smart Contract then directs calls straight to the Object Smart Contract.

 **Object**
 ```
-- Each Object has all the atomic methods expected on an API: POST, GET, PUT, DELETE
+Each Object has all the atomic methods expected on an API: POST, GET, PUT, DELETE
-- Objects are limited to a single string - again, this is for testing purposes
+Objects are limited to a single string
 ```

 **Controller**
 ```
-- Each Controller abstracts the Object atomic methods
+Each Controller abstracts the Object atomic methods
-- Controllers store high level information about created Objects: address, and number of Objects
+Controllers store high level information about created Objects: address, and number of Objects
 ```

 **Router**
 ```
-- Each Router abstracts the Controller methods
+Each Router abstracts the Controller methods
-- Routers store high level information about created Controllers: name, address, and number of Controllers
+Routers store high level information about created Controllers: name, address, and number of Controllers
 ```

 ### How to use it